dlochrie/acomplish/README.md

 * Provide a working example of using Unit Tests and Functional Tests (through Selenium, or a plugin TBD)
 * Provide a working example of using sockets (socket.io) for Realtime Web

+##Comments
+The Models only work with MySQL right now... see [this post](https://groups.google.com/forum/?fromgroups=#!topic/compoundjs/YxcIOKEqM8w).
+This has to do with `__cachedRelations`...
+It's frustrating, if you know of an elegant solution, let me know.

 ##Components

 * [Compound.JS](http://compoundjs.com/) (formally known as Railway) is built on the [ExpressJS](http://expressjs.com/) framework.